spykard/Classification-HMMs/README.md

 * Attempt different Ensembles (see Arani paper) instead of average, e.g. multiply.
 * Attempt different smoothing techniques (http://www.aclweb.org/anthology/P99-1023 , Section 3.2)
 * Implement 'text_instead_of_sequences' on build()
+* Make weights on the Ensemble be relative to the exact accuracy of each base classifier

 ## Counting